rwieruch/blog_robinwieruch_content/blog/react-testing-library/index.md

 <Sponsorship />

 [React Testing Library (RTL)](https://github.com/testing-library/react-testing-library) by Kent C. Dodds got released as alternative to Airbnb's [Enzyme](/react-testing-jest-enzyme/).
-While Enzyme gives React developers utilities to test internals of React components, React Testing Library takes a step back and questions us "how to test React components to get full confidence in our React components": Rather than testing a component's implementation details, React Testing Library puts the developer in the shoes of an end user of an React application.
+While Enzyme gives React developers utilities to test internals of React components, React Testing Library takes a step back and questions us "how to test React components to get full confidence in our React components": Rather than testing a component's implementation details, React Testing Library puts the developer in the shoes of an end user of a React application.

 In this **React Testing Library tutorial**, we will go through all the steps necessary to unit test and integration test your React components with confidence.